Simple Steps to Attract More Clients on LinkedIn

 LinkedIn reviews every post to see who to show it to, based on relevance.
 Since users say that they get the best content from people they know, LinkedIn is now sharing more posts from first-degree connections and from members who follow you, says Andrew Hutchinson in LinkedIn Shares New Insights into its Latest Algorithm Updates, Social Media Examiner.

 If you want more people to read and comment on your posts, you need to have relevant connections, especially your first-degree connections.
 Having relevant connections also helps you rank higher in search results when clients are looking for a freelancer on LinkedIn.
 Relevant connections are people who work in your industry(ies), do similar work, or are related to you and your work in another way.
+Having relevant connections also helps you rank higher and get more clients.

 Learn more about finding relevant connections and building your network